-The Europe food industry thus plays a part in contributing to climate change, biodiversityloss, a decreasing soil quality and scarcity of water.
-The food domain therefore is an important field of action to ensure a sustainable development.
+The European food industry thus plays a part in contributing to climate change, loss of biodiversity, and soil quality as well as scarcity of water.
+Nutrition thus represents an important field of action through which sustainable development can be implemented.

-The domain food is at the same time an important field of action for everybody.
-"You are what you eat" – when it comes to our diet it also comes to our health and wellbeing.
-In this domain the private, individual sphere and the bigger picture of the challenge of environmental pollution and resource consumption collide like in no other.
+Our daily food intake is also an important field of action.
+"You are what you eat" – when it comes to our daily diet, it is also about maintaining the health and well-being of each individual.
+More than any other field of action, this is where the personal, individual level meets the major overarching challenge of environmental pollution and resource consumption.

 You find all scientific publications on our publication server: